qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development_platforms.rst

 Built-in Development Platform
 =============================

 A typical qooxdoo-based web application is created by leveraging the power of the built-in tools in combination with a client-side programming model based on object-oriented JavaScript.
-For more information please see the <:about|introdcution> or consult the <.:|manual>.
+For more information please see the :doc:`introdcution <:about>` or consult the :doc:`manual <.:>`.

 Alternative Development Platforms
 =================================